Is Postpartum Depression Real & How To Avoid It?

 What is Postpartum Depression?

-Postpartum depression occurs after childbirth and can show up in many ways such as overwhelming fatigue, persistent sadness, and losing interest in taking care of your baby.
-The birth of a new baby can bring an ocean of emotions from joy to fear and anxiety.
-It is a matter of concern that 75% of women with PPD are ignored and remain untreated for months even a year after childbirth.
+Postpartum depression occurs after childbirth and can show up in many ways, such as overwhelming fatigue, persistent sadness, and a loss of interest in taking care of your baby.
+The birth of a new baby can bring an ocean of emotions, from joy to fear and anxiety.
+It is a matter of concern that 75% of women with PPD are ignored and remain untreated for months, even a year after childbirth.

 How Common is Postpartum Depression?

-Prevalence of postpartum depression varies depending on the factors and the studies conducted CENTER for DISEASE CONTROL AND PREVENTION (CDC) suggest that nearly 11-20% of women in the United States go through postpartum Depression.
+The prevalence of postpartum depression varies depending on the factors and the studies conducted.
+The Centers for DISEASE CONTROL AND PREVENTION (CDC) suggests that nearly 11-20% of women in the United States go through postpartum Depression.
 While globally the range is from 10 to 15% even higher in underdeveloped and poor countries.
-According to a study published in JAMA Psychiatry, approximately 50% of women are not diagnosed with PPD and they go untreated.
+According to a study published in JAMA Psychiatry, approximately 50% of women are not diagnosed with PPD, and they go untreated.

 Signs and Symptoms of Postpartum Depression